Teddy-94/advent-of-code/README.md

-These are my solutions for the advent of code 2021 challenges.
+These are my solutions for the advent of code 2021 challenges!